Jacobs Vehicle Systems: History

-How A Jake Brake Works

-A “Jake Brake” is an engine compression release brake used especially for steep hill downgrades.
-The Jake Brake opens the exhaust valves when the piston is near top dead center (where ignition normally occurs).
-On the upstroke, the piston compresses the air in the cylinder to 1/15th its original volume, which creates drag on the engine.
-The Jacobs Engine Brake then releases the compressed air and the energy stored in it before it can push back on the piston during the down stroke.
-The Jake Brake turns a power producing engine into a power absorbing air compressor and in turn, causes the truck to slow down.

-Inside of the truck, the driver can choose how many cylinders to activate; the more cylinders activated, the more slowing of the truck.

-Jacob Vehicle System Technologies
+Jacobs Vehicle Systems technologies

 Exhaust Brakes

 Uses back pressure to increase braking power by restricting the flow of exhaust gasses and increasing backpressure inside the engine.
 The increased backpressure in the engine creates resistance against the pistons, slowing the crankshafts rotation and helping to control the vehicle speed.

 Bleeder Brakes

 The bleeder brake is a simplified version of traditional engine brakes.
 When the bleeder brake is turned on, a piston extends to its full stroke and stays there, holding the exhaust valve open a small, fixed distance throughout the entire four-stroke engine cycle.
 Since the bleeder brake only holds the exhaust valve open a fixed distance, it can be designed so that it does not put any load on the camshaft and most of the overhead components.

 Compression Release Brakes

 When activated, the Jacobs Engine Brake opens the exhaust valves near the top of the compression stroke, releasing the highly compressed air through the exhaust system.
 Little energy is returned to the piston, and as the cycle repeats, the energy of the trucks forward motion is dissipated, causing the truck to slow down.